RALPH C. DIGGINS

 ANOTHER LOST BIRD FOUND

-We were happy to hear from Ralph C. Diggins, a lost bird who was recently listed in our "Gone with the WInd" column.
-Ralph, we learn, lives with Mrs. Diggins on a lagre dairy farm about 50 miles from Chicago where, as he puts it, he has been taking it a bit easier than in the rugged days of the past.
+We were happy to hear from Ralph C. Diggins, a lost bird who was recently listed in our "Gone with the Wind" column.
+Ralph, we learn, lives with Mrs. Diggins on a large dairy farm about 50 miles from Chicago where, as he puts it, he has been taking it a bit easier than in the rugged days of the past.
 They have been lining on the farm for the past 20 years.
 Out of touch with EB's for some time, hsi is anxious to get all the news and to receive the CHIRP.

 Ralph's mailing address is 904 Jefferson St., Harvard, Illinois.
 The Harvard Herald Centennial Edition of May 31, 1956 honored him witha story and three pictures of him and his old pusher plane, and he was labeled Harvard's first pilot.
 The pictures were taken in 1912 and 1919.